mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Thoengling A9AA6BA-B Thoengling is a large world with vast fl uid oceans covering most of the planet’s surface.
 The toxic nature of the oceans has saturated the land and air, preventing life from developing here.
 This has led to many individuals to postulate why it became the capital of the Thoengling Empire in 1011 and was renamed accordingly.

 There are several reasons for the relocation of the Thoengling capital.
-Firstly, the planet is located in the centre of the Empire, minimising travel times for couriers and supplies and maximising the reach of the government’s infl uence.
+Firstly, the planet is located in the center of the Empire, minimising travel times for couriers and supplies and maximising the reach of the government’s infl uence.
 Secondly, since the core offi cials and bureaucrats are all situated on this inhospitable and unpleasant world, only the most loyal and dedicated individuals are compelled to live here.
 The original capital on Ikkhadzkfaghukh had such a large population that dissident movements would be a risk to the leadership and without a surplus population that threat is minimised.

 #